coremaze/Plasma-Writeup/README.md

 At this point, I had no idea what to do with it, but I assumed it represented the machine and serial in some way.

-Let's look for xrefs to this error handling function to see what triggers it.
+Let's look for xrefs (cross-references) to this error handling function to see what triggers it.

 ![Error handling](Images/ErrorCatch.png?raw=true)